 Overview

+Lanier “excels in highly contentious and high-profile litigations,” according to a global banking client.
 Among other successes, Lanier was the first lawyer in the United States to require a litigant to use the Hague Evidence Convention when seeking confidential bank records from China.

-Lanier co-chairs the firm’s award winning U.S.-China Practice Group, which is known for its "wealth of practical experience" in "complex China-related … cross-border litigation matters" (Legal 500 Asia Pacific-2022).
 Lanier is a member of the NYCBA’s Compliance Committee and the Council on Judicial Administration.
-He sits on the China General Chamber of Commerce – USA’s Legal Counsel Committee, and is an adjunct professor at Fordham Law School.
-He writes extensively on matters impacting financial institutions, and his writings have been cited in dozens of law journals.
+He sits on the China General Chamber of Commerce–USA’s Legal Counsel Committee and is an adjunct professor at Fordham Law School.
+He writes on matters impacting financial institutions, and his writings have been cited in dozens of law journals.

 Education & Admissions

-Northwestern University School of Law (J.D., 1997), Note & Comment Editor, Journal of Criminal Law & Criminology, First Place, Lowden-Wigmore Prize for Legal Scholarship, Finalist, The Adlai E. Stevenson II Award for Best Brief
+Northwestern University Pritzker School of Law (J.D., 1997), Note & Comment Editor, Journal of Criminal Law & Criminology, First Place, Lowden-Wigmore Prize for Legal Scholarship, Finalist, The Adlai E. Stevenson II Award for Best Brief

 London School of Economics (M.Sc., 1994)